About Indicator 7

 Indicator 7: Preschool Outcomes evaluates the percent of preschoolers with Individualized Education Programs (IEPs) who demonstrate improved child outcomes in three areas: (7a) Positive social-emotional skills (including social relationships), (7b) Acquisition and use of knowledge and skills (including early language/communication and early literacy), and (7c) Use of appropriate behavior to meet their needs.Skip to search results

 Showing Results 1 - 9 of 9

-Description: The three child outcomes, measured by early intervention and early childhood special education systems, encompass functional skills and behaviors meaningful for a child's participation in everyday routines.
-The infographic, developed by ECTA and DaSy, displays the breadth of these outcomes and provides a visual framework for describing and consistently measuring children's functional skills and behaviors across settings and situations.
-The outcomes cut across developmental domains to represent...
+Description: The three child outcomes, measured by early intervention and early childhood special education systems, encompass functional skills and behaviors that are meaningful for a child's participation in everyday routines.
+They cut across developmental domains to represent the integrated nature of how children develop, learn, and thrive.
+The breadth of these outcomes provides a framework for describing and consistently measuring children's functional skills and behaviors across settings and situations....

 Description: Indicator 7: Early Childhood Outcomes Percent of children with IEPs who demonstrate improved: Positive social-emotional skills (including social relationships) Acquisition and use of knowledge and skills (including early language/ communication and early literacy) Use of appropriate behaviors to meet need Data are from the 2019-2020 school year.
 1. Social-emotional skills a.
 Of those children who entered the program below age expectations in Outcome, the percent that substantially increased rate...